 The Commission staff routinely provides economic development-related data and information to local units of government in the Region, Federal and State agencies, local development corporations, businesses, and local citizens.
-The Commission staff also provides assistance to local community staff and representatives of businesses interested in locating or expanding in communities in Southeastern Wisconsin and utilizing State and Federal business loan programs to do so.
-The Commission staff has provided technical assistance in the preparation and updating of an industrial park land absorption study for Racine County; the preparation, distribution, and updating of community economic profiles for communities throughout the Region; the provision of assistance in relocating businesses and the occupants of residential dwellings; the preparation of a flood mitigation plan and an all hazards mitigation plan for Kenosha County; the development and administration of two State of Wisconsin technology zone tax credit programs; and the identification of public- and private-sector resources for the creation of economic development, housing, and disaster recovery programs.
+The Commission staff also provides assistance to local government staff and representatives of businesses interested in locating or expanding in communities in Southeastern Wisconsin and utilizing State and Federal business loan programs to do so.
+The Commission staff has provided technical assistance in the preparation and updating of an industrial park land absorption study for Racine County; the provision of assistance in relocating businesses and the occupants of residential dwellings; and the identification of public- and private-sector resources for the creation of economic development, housing, and disaster recovery programs.

 Commission staff has also participated in the activities of the Regional Economic Partnership-an economic development initiative of the seven counties in the Southeastern Wisconsin Region, the City of Milwaukee, the Wisconsin Electric Power Company, the Metropolitan Milwaukee Association of Commerce, and the Commission.
-Commission staff has provided technical support to the Milwaukee 7 economic development initiative, including substantial materials for use on the www.choosemilwaukee.com website.
+Commission staff has provided technical support to the Milwaukee 7 (M7) economic development initiative, including substantial materials for use on the www.choosemilwaukee.com website.
+During 2011, SEWRPC assisted the M7 in the preparation of a draft Comprehensive Economic Development Strategy (CEDS) report for the Region.
+The draft CEDS was submitted by M7 to the U.S. Economic Development Administration (EDA) for review and comment in February 2012.
+Comments have not yet been received from EDA.
+SEWRPC staff continued to work with M7 staff during 2012 and 2013 on a refinement of the draft CEDS, which is focused on addressing "levers" which will influence the economy.
+The levers include industry clusters, workforce, innovation, infrastructure, and governance.